 Requirement Info: The summer program is a requirement to fulfill the obligations of your NSSC Graduate Fellowship.
 If you are a NSSC Graduate Fellow and have not yet attended a summer program you are required to attend the NSSC-LANL Summer School.
 Continuing NSSC Fellows and NSSC Affiliates are welcome to apply, but space is limited and priority is given to incoming NSSC Fellows.

-Dates: The program dates are June 20 – August 11, 2017.
+Dates: The 8 week program will be held from June 18th – August 10th 2018.
 Students are required to stay for the duration of the program.
-(Special note, the UITI program review meeting is tentatively scheduled for June 6-8, 2017, attendance is required)

-Registration: Please pre-register for the summer program here.
-A CV is required as part of the registration process, please send to email@example.com.
-Pre-registration will close on October 31, 2016.
+Registration: Fill out this PENDING form to pre-register for the summer program.
+A CV is required as part of the registration process, please send to firstname.lastname@example.org.
+Pre-registration will close on PENDING.

-Funding Support: NSSC will cover housing and travel costs.
+Funding Support: NSSC will cover housing and travel costs for NSSC participants.
 For UC Berkeley students travel should be arranged following the guidelines detailed in the NSSC Student Travel Guide.
 For students attending other institutions, please follow the guidelines provided by your school.
 LANL will be providing a student stipend during the research period.
+More details on funding will be provided upon program acceptance.
+For details on logistics see “Logistical Information on the NSSC-LANL Summer Program” handout.

 Housing: Students will identify their own housing arrangement during their stay in Los Alamos.
 NSSC is always available as a resource, please feel free to reach out to email@example.com with any housing questions or concerns.